htemuri/rust-ipmi/README.md

 ###  Preface:
-This is a hobby project meant for learning rust, and is NOT a library meant for production use.
+This is a hobby project to learn some rust, and is NOT a library meant for production use.
 If you would like a stable, well featured IPMI LAN client, look into ipmi-tool - a CLI tool which has been maintained for over a decade.

 ### ⚠️ HAZARD WARNING ⚠️